 A: Minnesota Neonatal Physicians is a private-practice physician group that formed in 1981.
 We take care of babies who become sick after birth as well as those who are born prematurely.
 We are one of the original medical groups that participated in the first pediatric trial of medication specifically designed for neonatal patients.
 That medication ended up revolutionizing the care and survival of premature babies.

-We provide medical care for premature babies born as early as 23 weeks gestation at North Memorial Health Hospital and 26 weeks gestation at Maple Grove Hospital.
+We provide medical care for premature babies born as early as 23 weeks gestation at Robbinsdale Hospital and 26 weeks gestation at Maple Grove Hospital.
 We deal with a long list of complications, but, in general, that list includes prematurity, infections, birth injury, congenital anomalies and neonatal abstinence syndrome.

 Q: Why did you choose this line of work?